+Reference: Organisation Name:

+FR1149 Oakshaw Trinity Friendly Hour

+Project Name: Amount applied for:

+Provide transport for members and £500

+provision of activities.

+Description of Projects

-Reference: Organisation Name: FR1149 Oakshaw Trinity Friendly Hour Project Name: Amount applied for: Provide transport for members and £500 provision of activities.
-Description of Project: and the said form the Edward Halle of the The purpose of the project is to provide trans members.
-We provide an afternoon of friend members to meet and develop their friendsh • provided on a weekly basis from October to N · provided on a weekly basis from october to r viay.
-Entertainment includes children from a Nurse erv.
-2 Primary Schools, and 1 Secondary School as well as entertainment provided by • Posice and Musical exercises. , Members also have a much appreciated cup of of tea or coffee and some goodies to eat.
-The programme includes a Christmas lunch a nd an annual outing.
-Miles have 6th for so the Buriant2 Who benefits from the Project?
-The project will benefit men and women over the age of 60 from Claniffer Ponfrow Paisley North West and Central and Paisley Ea Taisiey North West and Central and Faisiey Ed ast local partificismps.
-The Committee identified many members wo ould be unable to attend our weekly meetings without provision of transport.
-Ma • Friendly Hour is the only time they may see o ther people.
-It gives them the opportunity of mixing socially, allowing them to chat and at the same time give them some entertainment, thus, avoiding an afternoon o f loneliness and isolation.
+The purpose of the project is to provide transport to and from the Friendly Hour for members.
+We provide an afternoon of friendship and fellowship that allows the members to meet and develop their friendships.
+Entertainment and social activities are provided on a weekly basis from October to May.

+Entertainment includes children from a Nursery, 2 Primary Schools, and 1 Secondary School as well as entertainment provided by adults.
+We also have had the Community Posice and Musical exercises.

+Members also have a much appreciated cup of tea or coffee and some goodies to eat.

+The programme includes a Christmas lunch and an annual outing.

+The project will benefit men and women over the age of 60 from Gleniffer, Renfrew, Paisley North West and Central and Paisley East local partnerships.

+The Committee identified many members would be unable to attend our weekly meetings without provision of transport.
+Many of our members live alone and the Friendly Hour is the only time they may see other people.
+It gives them the opportunity of mixing socially, allowing them to chat and at the same time give them some entertainment, thus, avoiding an afternoon of loneliness and isolation.
 Our average is 84 and many are quite infirm.
-There is a greate · a happy and lively environment for a few hours.
-As a result of Covid 19, it may be that we will • members which will obviously increase our costs considerably.
-Local Priorities: Local Priorities: ☐ Community assets ☐ What's on in Foxbar, Brediland and Glenburn Public Safety and road safety ☐ Play facilities □ Partial fit with priorities
+There is a greater need for these people to be transported to a happy and lively environment for a few hours.

+As a result of Covid 19, it may be that we will require to provide individual taxis for our members which will obviously increase our costs considerably.

+Local F Priorities:

+Community assets

+What's on in Foxbar, Brediland and Glenburn

+Public Safety and road safety

+\boxtimes Isolation and loneliness

+Play facilities

+\boxtimes Partial fit with priorities

-$\hfill\Box$ Does not fit with priorities
+Does not fit with priorities